-Date:

-Project No.

-Project Name:

-Project Location:

-GUARANTEE FOR (the "Contract"), between the ("Meritage Group") and
+Date: Project No. Project Name: Project Location: GUARANTEE FOR (the "Contract"), between the ("Meritage Group") and the ("Contractor") (Name of Contractor) or (Subcontractor)

-the ("Contractor")

-(Name of Contractor) or (Subcontractor)

-hereby guarantees to the Meritage group that the portion of the work described as follows:

-above referenced Project, is of good quality; free from defects; free from any liens, claims, and security interests; and has been completed in accordance with specification SECTION and the other requirements of the Contract.
+hereby guarantees to the Meritage group that the portion of the work described as follows: , which it has provided for the above referenced Project, is of good quality; free from defects; free from any liens, claims, and security interests; and has been completed in accordance with specification SECTION and the other requirements of the Contract.

-The undersigned further agrees that if at any time within months often the date of the guerant